pinobatch/pently/docs/pentlyas.md

 followed by a D half note.
 Grace note durations never stick.

-A note followed by a tilde `~` will not be retriggered but instead will be slurred into the following notes.
+A note followed by a tilde `~` will not be retriggered but instead will be slurred into the following note.
+A note followed by a left parenthesis `(` will be slurred into the following notes, and a note followed by a right parenthesis `)` represents the end of such a slurred group.
 This is useful for tying notes together or producing legato (HOPO).
-If the following note has the same pitch, it's the same as a wait: `eb2~ eb8` and `eb2 w8` mean the same.
+Slurring into a note with the same pitch is the same as a wait: `eb2~ eb8`, `eb2( eb8)`, and `eb2 w8` mean the same.

 **TODO:** A future version of Pently may introduce a command to modify durations in compound prolation for a swing feel.